Below are the ECIAIR Biographies of the Conference and Programme Chairs, Key Note Speakers and Mini-Track Chairs.

 Florinda Matos holds a PhD in Social Sciences, Organizational Behavior Studies from the Technical University of Lisbon.
 She is a professor in Post-Graduate courses at the ISCTE – IUL and a researcher at DINÂMIA'CET – IUL .
 Presently, she is leading the project "KM3D - Knowledge Management in Additive Manufacturing: Designing New Business Models" in a national consortium, funded by FCT.

-Prof Isabel Salavisa is Associate Professor with Aggregation of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon.
+Prof Isabel Salavisa is Professor of Economics at ISCTE - Instituto Universitário de Lisboa, in Lisbon.
 Her research is conducted at DINAMIA’CET-IUL, Centre for Socioeconomic and Territorial Studies, of which she has been Director (2004-2013) and is joint coordinator of the Research Group ‘Innovation and Labour’.
 Currently she works on project SPLACH - Spatial Planning for Change (2017-2020) – funded by Compete 2020, coordinated by CITTA (UPorto) with the participation of GOVCOPP (UAveiro) and DINAMIA´CET-IUL.
 She is advisor to the Jean Monet Centre of Excellence on “Labour, Welfare and Social Rights in Europe” (2018-2021).
 Her research subjects comprise economics of innovation; transitions and sustainability; and Welfare State policies in Europe.
 She coordinated and participated in a large number of projects.
 She wrote, edited and contributed to a number of books, published articles and presented papers in a great deal of conferences.
 She has supervised PhD. dissertations and taught mostly Economics of Innovation, Economics and Policies of the EU, and Sustainability Policies.
 She is a member of international associations and networks and referee of several international journals.

 Engineer and philosopher by education, Jean-Gabriel Ganascia is presently Professor of Computer Science at Sorbonne University, EurAI fellow, senior member of the Institut Universitaire de France, chairman of the COMETS (CNRS Ethical Committee) and member of the LIP6 (Laboratory of Computer Science of Sorbonne University) where he heads the ACASA team.
 He is also deputy director of the OBVIL Laboratory of Excellence (Labex) which activities are focused on the literary side of Digital Humanities.
 Lastly, Jean-Gabriel Ganascia chairs the steering committee of the CHEC (Cycle des Hautes Études de la Culture).
 His current research activities are focused on Artificial Intelligence, Machine Learning, Symbolic Data Fusion, Computational Ethics, Computer Ethics and Digital Humanities.
 He published more than 450 papers in conference proceedings, scientific journals and books.